paperricky/ricky/README.md

-# made by ultimate tuff paper
+# No, la polizia 🚨👮

 ---
 ## Lua: